Fatty alcohol: Applications

 The resulting fatty alcohol ethoxylates are important surfactants.
+They are named after the parent fatty alcohol (such as lauryl alcohol and stearyl alcohol) with an "eth" suffix, i.e., laureth and steareth.
+These terms are followed by an index for the average number of ethoxylate groups; for example, laureth-20 denotes an ethoxylated lauryl alcohol with about 20 ethoxy units on average and has the formula CH3(CH2)10CH2(OCH2CH2)20OH.

-Fatty alcohols are precursors to yet another large class of surfactants, the sodium alkyl sulfates such as sodium dodecyl sulfate (SDS).
+Fatty alcohols are precursors to another large class of surfactants, the sodium alkyl sulfates such as sodium dodecyl sulfate (SDS).
 Five million tons of SDS and related materials are produced annually by sulfation of dodecyl alcohol and related fatty alcohols.

 Nutrition

 The metabolism of fatty alcohols is impaired in several inherited human peroxisomal disorders, including adrenoleukodystrophy and Sjögren–Larsson syndrome.

 Safety

 Human health

 Fatty alcohols are relatively benign materials, with LD_{50} (oral, rat) ranging from 3.1–4 g/kg for hexanol to 6–8 g/kg for octadecanol.
 For a 50 kg person, these values translate to more than 100 g.
 Tests of acute and repeated exposures have revealed a low level of toxicity from inhalation, oral or dermal exposure of fatty alcohols.
 Fatty alcohols are not very volatile and the acute lethal concentration is greater than the saturated vapor pressure.
 Longer-chain (C_{12}–C_{16}) fatty alcohols produce fewer health effects than short-chain (smaller than C_{12}).
 Short-chain fatty alcohols are considered eye irritants, while long chain alcohols are not.
 Fatty alcohols exhibit no skin sensitization.

 Repeated exposure to fatty alcohols produce low-level toxicity and certain compounds in this category can cause local irritation on contact or low-grade liver effects (essentially linear alcohols have a slightly higher rate of occurrence of these effects).
 No effects on the central nervous system have been seen with inhalation and oral exposure.
 Tests of repeated bolus dosages of 1-hexanol and 1-octanol showed potential for CNS depression and induced respiratory distress.
 No potential for peripheral neuropathy has been found.
 In rats, the no observed adverse effect level (NOAEL) ranges from 200 mg/kg/day to 1000 mg/kg/day by ingestion.
 There has been no evidence that fatty alcohols are mutagenic or cause reproductive toxicity or infertility.
 Fatty alcohols are effectively eliminated from the body when exposed, limiting possibility of retention or bioaccumulation.

 Margins of exposure resulting from consumer uses of these chemicals are adequate for the protection of human health as determined by the Organisation for Economic Co-operation and Development (OECD) high production volume chemicals program.